Numerical Analysis of Differential Equations

 from the finite difference discretization of the Laplacian (classical iterations,

-first semester will be devoted to finite element methods for elliptic problems,
+be devoted to finite element methods for elliptic problems,

-and finite element methods to solve time-dependent problems.
 The course will include

 computational examples and projects using

-Matlab, and, especially, the FEniCS software suite.
+python, and, especially, the FEniCS software suite.
 A feature of the course is that

 we will emphasize a uniform framework based on consistency and stability to analyze